Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Bedford Public Library has online video tutorials available to help all levels of learners for free.

-During the period of the Executive Order (March 25, 2020), Neighborhood Services has been directed to continue to investigate and appropriately abate violations to the Code of Ordinances.
+Neighborhood Services has been directed to continue to investigate and appropriately abate violations to the Code of Ordinances.
 Neighborhood Services Officers will continue their routine patrols through their respective Code Districts.
 Discretion has been given to the Neighborhood Services Officer to choose how strictly they will enforce the Code, but maintaining the Health, Safety, and Welfare of our community remains paramount.

 Neighborhood Services considers all violations to be important to the Health, Safety, and Welfare of our community.
 Violations such as high grass and weeds can become a problem with rodents and other unwanted animals like insects and snakes.
 In order to keep the community safe from these vermin, it is imperative that Neighborhood Services enforce even perceived minor violations.